danielbodnar/awesome-stars/BY-LANG.md

 - [catchorg/Catch2](https://github.com/catchorg/Catch2) - A modern, C++-native, test framework for unit-tests, TDD and BDD - using C++14, C++17 and later (C++11 support is in v2.x branch, and C++03 on the Catch1.x branch)
 - [ariya/phantomjs](https://github.com/ariya/phantomjs) - Scriptable Headless Browser
 - [AutoHotkey/AutoHotkey](https://github.com/AutoHotkey/AutoHotkey) - AutoHotkey - macro-creation and automation-oriented scripting utility for Windows.
-- [Floorp-Projects/Floorp](https://github.com/Floorp-Projects/Floorp) - All of source code of version 10 or later of Floorp Browser, the most Advanced and Fastest Firefox derivative 🦊
 - [chromiumembedded/cef](https://github.com/chromiumembedded/cef) - Chromium Embedded Framework (CEF).
 A simple framework for embedding Chromium-based browsers in other applications.
-- [WebKit/WebKit](https://github.com/WebKit/WebKit) - Home of the WebKit project, the browser engine used by Safari, Mail, App Store and many other applications on macOS, iOS and Linux.
 - [Alex313031/thorium](https://github.com/Alex313031/thorium) - Chromium fork named after radioactive element No. 90.
 Windows and MacOS/Raspi/Android/Special builds are in different repositories, links are towards the top of the README.md.
 - [manishbisht/Competitive-Programming](https://github.com/manishbisht/Competitive-Programming) - :pushpin: :books: Solution of competitive programming problems, code templates, Data Structures and Algorithms, hackathons, interviews and much more.
 - [epsilla-cloud/vectordb](https://github.com/epsilla-cloud/vectordb) - Epsilla is a high performance Vector Database Management System.
 Try out hosted Epsilla at https://cloud.epsilla.com/